 - Then click My Apps.

-- After that click the “+” in the top left of your system's screen.
+- Tap the “+” in the top left of your system's screen.

-- Once that is done, click “New iOS App”.
+- Once that is done, click the “New iOS App.”

-- Lastly, move ahead and create the first version listing of your app.
+- Lastly, move ahead and create the first version listing of the app.

 Step 8: Go For Release Build

-The app developers have to pack the binary that their app users will be uploading to the app store.
+The app developers have to pack the binary that thee users will be downloading from the App Store

 - Begin with Xcode.